Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 ##### Dashboard link: [Here](https://lookerstudio.google.com/s/uMGgaIay7bA)

 - what add more to dashboard?
-- tractors pipeline, test, save, clean pipeline
 - individuals cars need to have m1 model and for bikes probably another
+- investigate why looker filter out some tractors and other vehicles
+- update project architecture
 - ships
 - connect JADIS(?) to get sales revenue
 - where get electric cars / fuel type data because rigitra is bad